 - In the top navigation bar, select the region where the EIP is deployed.

-- On the Elastic IP Addresses page, find the target EIP and click Bind in the Actions column.
+- On the Elastic IP Addresses page, find the EIP and click Bind Resource in the Actions column.

-- On the Bind Elastic IP Address page, complete the following configurations, and then click OK.
+- In the Bind Elastic IP Address to Resources dialog box, set the following parameters and click OK.